rooch-network/rooch/examples/blog/README.md

 * Install [Docker](https://docs.docker.com/engine/install/).

-* Install `curl` and `jp` commands (jp - commandline JSON processor).
-We can use `jp` to process JSON RPC returned JSON results when testing contracts.
+* Install `curl` and `jq` commands (jq - commandline JSON processor).
+We can use `jq` to process JSON RPC returned JSON results when testing contracts.

 * (Optional) Install MySQL database.
 Can be used to deploy and test off-chain services.